0xKolten/hacking-stellar-python-edition/1-accounts.md

 This script creates a server object that connects us to the public facing Horizon testnet API and allows us to interface with it.
 Using the server object we can create a new ```AccountsCallBuilder``` object via ```server.accounts()``` and use that object to get data about a specific account via ```server.accounts().account_id(public_key)```.
 From there, using ```.call()``` sends a get request to Horizon and returns a JSON response that you can see by visiting https://horizon-testnet.stellar.org/accounts/GBG7D5ZZJLAKPDBAGSVS3O3TMIV2O3HOIOXE2OSGGCYNRATOICDRTIAR - feel free to replace my public key with your own.
 The script then stores that response in a variable ```address```.

-To print the results in a pretty format we can parse the JSON using ```address['balances'][-1]['balance']```.
+To print the results in a nice format we can grab balance data directly from the JSON using ```address['balances'][-1]['balance']```.
 The way this works is that it isolates the list of balances attached to the account, grabs the last balance on the list (which is always lumens), and then grabs the number balance associated with that item in the list.

 Running this script should print the following: